‘She died all alone and this is not right’

 “That respect must be afforded to all members of our community, including and perhaps especially, people living with dementia.”

 What's happening in other states?

-If the proposed law is passed, Queensland will become the fifth Australian state to make VAD legal.
+Queensland has now become the fifth Australian state to make VAD legal.

 Victoria, Western Australia, Tasmania and most recently South Australia have all passed VAD laws.

 Victoria’s scheme has been in place since June 2019 and Western Australia’s scheme commenced on 1 July 2021.
 The other states are still implementing the scheme.

 Fewer than 10 conscience votes have taken place in the Queensland Parliament – the most recent before this were the Civil Partnerships Bill in 2011, which legally recognised same-sex couples, and the 2018 vote on the Termination of Pregnancy Bill, which decriminalised abortion.

 Polling early last year found that 77 per cent of Queenslanders supported laws that would allow VAD – in circumstances where a person in the late stages of an advanced disease was able to take life-ending medication prescribed by a doctor.
 Another 12 per cent said they were unsure, while 11 per cent opposed any such reforms.